josrah/mixedMessages/README.md

 # mixedMessages by Josefin Rahm

 ## Introduction
 Project using JavaScript in the Codecademy Full-Stack Engineer Career Path.
+This version answers the user where an object is with a preposition, room, and furniture.

 ## Overview from Codecademy
 For this project, you will build a message generator program.
 Every time a user